-Join David Ross for an in-depth discussion in this video Connect the Pi cam to the Raspberry Pi unit, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Connect the Pi cam to the Raspberry Pi unit, part of Raspberry Pi: Home Monitoring and Control.

 - At this point, we want to connect a camera…and we have two choices.…It depends whether you bought the Raspberry PI camera…or Raspberry PI NoIR or the spy camera.…Basically, the procedure is very similar.…Now we're going to connect a ribbon cable…to the actual Raspberry Pi,…right behind the Ethernet connector on the Raspberry Pi,…and for the Raspberry PI cameras,…the Pi cam or Pi cam NoIR,…we can actually add a longer cable if you wish,…and we can take a look and see how to do that.…No matter which one you're hooking up,…you'd better power off your Pi first.…